mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Various chems now have animations when consumed.
 - New first person pickup and interaction animations.
 - The Pip-Boy light is now animated.
-- Subtle camera shake and improved weapon locomotions has been added.
+- Subtle camera shake and improved weapon locomotions have been added.

 ---

 ### ![](../static/img/Audio.webp) Audio:

+- Ambient tracks have been seamlessly and tastefully rescored, bringing a darker and more somber atmosphere that feels closer to the classic Fallout games.
+- Radio New Vegas, Mojave Music Radio, and Mysterious Broadcast now have many additional songs that fit the vibe of each station.
+- Higher quality main menu music and Fallout 1 & 2 songs.
+- Modernised ambient soundscape with an object based directional sound system.
 - Full replacement of all ballistic, explosive, and energy weapon sounds.
 - Subtle, immersive equip and ADS sounds.
 - Custom pickup sounds for item looting.
 - More realistic sounding footsteps with over 60 additional sounds.
-- Modernized ambient soundscape with an object based directional sound system.
-- Higher quality main menu music and Fallout 1 & 2 songs.
-- The music tracks have been rescored with music from all classic Fallout games (FO1, FO2, Nevada, Sonora).
-- Radio New Vegas, Mojave Music Radio, and Mysterious Broadcast now have many additional new songs.
 - A handful of fresh UI sounds.